We caught up with the man behind The Walled Garden underground restaurant

 The answer, in this instance, is all four have used an ultrasonic homogenizer.

 What separates them, however, is only one of them had the rare piece of high-tech gastronomic machinery - which at the time retailed at roughly £10,000 - positioned on top of a chest of drawers in his bedroom.
-The only place it would fit is in a one-bed flat in Didsbury.
+The only place it would fit in his one-bed flat in Didsbury.

 Complexity is never there for its own sake.
 Only if it builds flavour